arpansahu/great_chat/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security vulnerability, please send an email to [security@example.com](mailto:security@example.com).
+If you find a security vulnerability, please send an email to [admin@arpansahu.me](mailto:admin@arpansahu.me).
 Please include the following details with your report:

 - A description of the vulnerability
 - Steps to reproduce the issue